Hi, I’m Alyssa! AKA, The PCOS Nutritionist Alyssa!

 Cost of Inito Fertility Monitor

 The start-up cost of the Inito is quite a bit lower than Mira.
-If you use a discount code, the Inito Starter Kit will cost you $89 USD, which comes with 15 test strips to last you about a month. (*Inito dropped the price of their Starter Kit in December 2024 by 40%!)
+The Inito Starter Kit will cost you $169 USD, which comes with 15 Fertility Strips to last you about a month.
+You can take advantage of special launch pricing though which brings the InSight Wireless Reader Starter Kit to just $99 as part of the launch offer using my code: ALYSSAINITO

 When you need to refill your test strip supply, it will cost you $49 USD for a 15-pack.
 Remember, you can expect to use approximately 12 to 15 test strips per month.
 You can purchase multiple packs of test strips at one time for a discounted rate…essentially, the more you buy, the lower each individual pack will cost.

-If you’re interested in trying Inito, you can use the code ALYSSA15 on an Inito Starter Kit.
-The code ALYSSA15 brings the cost of the Starter Kit down to $89.40.
+If you’re interested in trying Inito, you can use the code ALYSSAINITO on an Inito Starter Kit.
+The code ALYSSAINITO brings the cost of the Starter Kit down to $99.

 Inito vs Mira: Which Is Better?

 Honestly, these are both amazing fertility monitors that can give you a full picture of your cycle.
 They both have the ability to identify your peak fertility days and confirm successful ovulation.
-They’re both suitable for those with irregular cycles, such as those of us with polycystic ovary syndrome (PCOS).
+They’re both suitable for those with irregular cycles, such as those of us with PCOS (now called PMOS).

 Using the same morning urine sample daily, Mira and Inito both gave me similar results when you look at the big picture.
-Looking at the nitty gritty, the key details were that Inito was able to identify my fertile window earlier than Mira, which is really helpful when you’re trying to conceive (or even avoid unwanted pregnancy!).
+Looking at the nitty gritty, the key details were that Inito was able to identify my fertile window earlier than Mira, which is really helpful when you’re trying to conceive since the chances of conception max out at 42% the day before ovulation.

 Other Popular Hormone Marker Tests